 Welcome to the Snowcamping Training Series!

 As we like to say, there is no camping like snowcamping!
-Camping the outdoors in winter is a unique and enjoyable experience, and presents a new set of opportunities and challenges for outdoor enthusiasts.
-The Sierra Club Snowcamping Training Series provides provide experienced backpackers, cross country skiers, snowshoers, and backcountry snowboarders with the information, training, and support needed to ensure safe and enjoyable winter adventures!
+Camping in winter is a unique and enjoyable experience when properly prepared.
+It presents a new set of opportunities and challenges for outdoor enthusiasts.
+The Sierra Club Snowcamping Training Series provides experienced backpackers, cross country skiers, snowshoers, and backcountry snowboarders with the information, training, and support needed to ensure safe and enjoyable winter adventures!

 A detailed description of the training series is available on the training details page.
 You can check the dates for the different groups, and sign up for groups with openings, on the training application page.